privacybydesign/irma-documentation/yivi-docs/blog/2026-03-10-eu-age-verification-security/index.md

 The architecture makes a compelling promise: your biometric data never leaves your device, your passport details stay local, and the issuer only learns your birth date.
 On paper, this sounds privacy-preserving.

 But privacy without security is meaningless.
-If anyone can forge an age credential without possessing a valid passport, then the "privacy" of the enrollment process becomes irrelevant - the entire system produces credentials that cannot be trusted.
+If anyone can forge an age credential without possessing a valid passport, then the "privacy" of the enrollment process becomes irrelevant.
+The entire system produces credentials that cannot be trusted.

 This is a false sense of privacy.
 Users believe they're participating in a secure, privacy-respecting system, when in reality they're using an infrastructure that will be exploited the moment it goes live.

 ### The real privacy gap: no Zero-Knowledge Proofs

-The more significant privacy concern isn't during enrollment - it's during **verification**.
+The more significant privacy concern isn't during enrollment, but during **verification**.
 When you prove your age to a website or store, the current system reveals your credential to the Relying Party.
 This creates linkability: the same credential presented to multiple verifiers can potentially be correlated.

-The solution is [Zero-Knowledge Proofs (ZKPs)](https://en.wikipedia.org/wiki/Zero-knowledge_proof) - cryptographic techniques that let you prove "I am over 18" without revealing your credential or any other identifying information.
+The solution is [Zero-Knowledge Proofs (ZKPs)](https://en.wikipedia.org/wiki/Zero-knowledge_proof): cryptographic techniques that let you prove "I am over 18" without revealing your credential or any other identifying information.

 The specification acknowledges this: